ValentinKolb/dKV/Readme.md

 The lock manager provides distributed mutual exclusion when using a distributed store.
 Locks prevent concurrent access to the same resource across the cluster, with ownership verification ensuring only the lock holder can release it.

-### Data Layer (`db`)
+### Data Core (`db`)
-The foundation of dKV is a high-performance key-value database implementing the `KVDB` interface.
-The Maple engine provides optimized storage with multi-level sharding, lock-free data structures, and efficient garbage collection.
+At the center of dKV is a high-performance key-value database implementing the `KVDB` interface.
+The Maple reference implementation provides optimized storage with multi-level sharding, lock-free data structures, and efficient garbage collection.

-### Consistency Layer (`store`)
+### Consistency Component (`store`)
-Built on top of the data layer, the consistency layer provides linearizable operations through the `IStore` interface with two implementations:
+Encapsulating the data core, the consistency component provides linearizable operations through the `IStore` interface with two implementations:
 - `dstore`: Distributed store using RAFT consensus
 - `lstore`: Local store with high performance, not replicated

-### Locking Layer (`lockmgr`)
+### Lock Manager (`lockmgr`)
-An optional layer providing distributed mutex functionality using the `ILockManager` interface, built on top of any `IStore` implementation.
+An optional wrapper component providing distributed mutex functionality using the `ILockManager` interface, built on top of any `IStore` implementation.

-### RPC Layer
+### RPC Shell
-The topmost layer enables remote communication with interchangeable transports, serialization formats, and adapters:
+The outermost component enables remote communication with interchangeable transports, serialization formats, and adapters:

 ```
 +------------------------+
-| Client                 |    Go Code / Cli
+| Client                 |    Go Client / Cli
 +------------------------+
             ↑
 +------------------------+